silverlabs-org/bitcoinsilver_core/doc/fuzzing.md

 Read the [Honggfuzz documentation](https://github.com/google/honggfuzz/blob/master/docs/USAGE.md) for more information.

-## Fuzzing the Bitcoin_Silver Core P2P layer using Honggfuzz NetDriver
+## Fuzzing the BitcoinSilver P2P layer using Honggfuzz NetDriver

-Honggfuzz NetDriver allows for very easy fuzzing of TCP servers such as Bitcoin_Silver Core without having to write any custom fuzzing harness.
-The `bitcoin_silverd` server process is largely fuzzed without modification.
+Honggfuzz NetDriver allows for very easy fuzzing of TCP servers such as BitcoinSilver Core without having to write any custom fuzzing harness.
+The `bitcoinsilverd` server process is largely fuzzed without modification.

 This makes the fuzzing highly realistic: a bug reachable by the fuzzer is likely